whblondeau/gyre/finding_flotsam.md

                    #

 The meaning of that was made sickeningly clear two days later.
-Thee _Ragfin_ had passed near enough through the center of the Gyre.
+The _Ragfin_ had passed near enough through the center of the Gyre.
 It was the Captain’s watch, morning.
 The Bosun whistled the All Hands.

 The crew assembled.
 The Captain looked at them.
 “We need a guide,” she began abruptly.
 “We cannot find Flotsam without it.
 The Shark God has seen our need, and filled it in a shipshape way.”
 She bent the weight of her dread gaze upon them.
 “Some of you are proven.
 Women I can trust.
 Some of you not.

-“But to remove all doubt, I call upon _all_ to submit, under authority of the Crew Oath.”
+“But to remove all doubt, I call upon _all_ to submit.
+Eyes on me, under authority of the Crew Oath.”
 The Captain’s hoarse voice rang out with a weight of solemn thunder, like a distant approaching storm.
 Each woman there felt irresistibly impelled to sink to one knee.

 <i>This is bad,</i> thought Eastwind. <i>This is very bad.</i> But she could not stir.
 She could only kneel and look at the Captain.